buildbot/buildbot/master/docs/tutorial/tour.rst

 Now, if you go back to
-`the waterfall page <http://localhost:8010/waterfall>`_, you will see that the project's name is whatever you may have changed it to and when you click on the the URL of the project name at the bottom of the page it should take you to the link you put in the configuration.
+`the waterfall page <http://localhost:8010/waterfall>`_, you will see that the project's name is whatever you may have changed it to and when you click on the URL of the project name at the bottom of the page it should take you to the link you put in the configuration.

 Configuration Errors
 --------------------